Looking for a quick and easy weeknight dinner recipe? Peppers and onions is it!

 - 1 package of lean turkey or chicken sausage (about 12 oz), diced

-- 1 jar of Barilla Tomato Basil sauce
+- 1 jar of Barilla Tomato Basil sauce, or sauce of choice

 - pasta of choice, cooked